You may submit the following forms for membership in several ways:

 A. Congregational Members.
 All organized congregations that have joined the WCA hold voting membership in a regional chapter of the WCA and are entitled to at least one voting delegate to the meetings of the regional chapter of the WCA to which it relates, even if the congregation has no clergy members of the WCA.
-At the member meetings of the WCA, lay delegates equal to the number of clergy WCA members serving that congregation shall represent each congregation.
+At the member meetings of the regional chapters of the WCA, lay delegates equal to the number of clergy WCA members serving that congregation shall represent each congregation.
 Where congregations have more than one clergy member of the WCA on staff, each shall be entitled to a vote, and the congregations shall be entitled to a corresponding lay delegate with vote.

 B. Clergy Members.
 Clergy members, whether or not they are serving a WCA member congregation or are retired, are entitled to vote at the meetings of the regional chapter to which they relate.

 Section 3.
 Conditions of Membership.
 Conditions for acquiring and holding membership in the WCA are the following: